What Is Sensory Memory And Why Is It Important?

 What is sensory memory in psychology?

 Sensory memory in psychology is the memory process that stores information taken in by the senses.
-These sensory impressions are stored very briefly—particularly in relation to other types of memory—as the human memory relies on sensory information to create memories and increase understand, but does not have to retain impressions of sensory input long-term in order to maintain memory stores or sort through information.
+These sensory impressions are stored very briefly—particularly in relation to other types of memory—as the human memory relies on sensory information to create memories and increase understanding but does not have to retain impressions of sensory input long-term in order to maintain memory stores or sort through information.

 Sensory memory is an important part of psychology, in addition to neurology, because sensory memory can play a role in a host of mental health conditions, including post-traumatic stress disorder, and other memory disorders, such as amnesia.
 Sensory memory that does not integrate properly, but instead is known to retain impressions long past the standard period necessitated by memory processes, can lead to a heightened sense of recall, which can cause symptoms such as flashbacks.